Gwembe

 Gwembe is a small town in Southern Province of Zambia with a population of about 2000 people.
-It is the largest town in Gwembe District which is on Lake Kariba between Siavonga and Sinazongwe Districts.
+It is part of Gwembe District which is by the Lake Kariba shoreline.
 It used to be the district headquarters until it moved to Munyumbwe some 30 km south-east of the town.

-One of the main agricultural activities in this district used to be cotton growing which was influenced by the presence of a cotton ginnery plant, which provided a lot of employment to the residents.
-As of 2017, the local people have focused on growing maize as a source of food and income.
+One of the main agricultural activities in this district is cotton growing which was influenced by the presence of a cotton ginnery plant, which provided a lot of employment to the residents.
+As of 2017, the local people have also focused on growing maize as a source of food and income.
 Most of the residents are subsistence farmers.

-Gwembe district is divided into three areas, Gwembe township, Munyumbwe and Chipepo.
-There are two chiefs, Munyumbwe in charge of Gwembe and Munyumbwe and Chipepo, in charge of Chipepo.

-Politically, it is a district as well as a constituency, thus all three parts are represented by only one member of Parliament and several councilors.
-Despite having major basic needs (clean water, health services and schools), Gwembe is still underdeveloped.
-There are no proper roads, no banks, and no refueling stations.